The University of Southampton

 Abstract

-Objective: Binge Eating Disorder (BED) is the most common eating disorder, and is associated with significant comorbidity, with university students being particularly vulnerable.
+Background: binge eating disorder (BED) is the most common eating disorder, and is associated with significant comorbidity, with university students being particularly vulnerable.
 We aimed to assess associations of BED with a wide range of comorbidities and measures of impulsivity and compulsivity in university students, to gain better understanding of its prevalence, correlates and pathophysiology.

-Results: 3415 students completed the survey, with 83 (2.4%) screening positive for BED.
+Results: a total of 3415 students completed the survey, with 83 (2.4%) screening positive for BED.
 BED was associated with female gender, hazardous/harmful alcohol use, depression and anxiety symptoms, low self-esteem, post-traumatic stress disorder, attention-deficit/hyperactivity disorder, treatment for psychological/emotional problems (including prescribed medication) and trait impulsivity and compulsivity.
 However, the largest effect sizes were evident for associations with trait impulsivity and compulsivity.

-Conclusions: The associations of BED with trait impulsivity and compulsivity implicate these latent phenotypes in its pathophysiology.
+Conclusions: the associations of BED with trait impulsivity and compulsivity implicate these latent phenotypes in its pathophysiology.
 The identified links between BED and a wide range of mental disorders highlight the need to screen for disordered eating in student populations, including when students present with other mental health conditions.

 Text